-BACKGROUND: Previous studies examining unidirectional relationships between social isolation and physical functioning amongst older adults may be biased due to reverse causality.
-This study leveraged data from a US national sample of older adults and a novel estimation method to identify bidirectional associations between these two phenomena and their associated temporal dynamics.
+BACKGROUND: Previous studies examining unidirectional relationships between social isolation and physical functioning among older adults may be biased due to reverse causality.
+This study leveraged data from a US national sample of older adults and a novel estimation method to identify bidirectional associations between these 2 phenomena and their associated temporal dynamics.

-METHODS: The analyses were based on nine waves of panel data from a sample of adults aged 65+ years from the US National Health and Aging Trends Study (n=12,427 individuals) and a cross-lagged panel model.
+METHODS: The analyses were based on 9 waves of panel data from a sample of adults aged 65 and older from the US National Health and Aging Trends Study (n = 12 427 individuals) and a cross-lagged panel model.
 Social isolation was measured using the Social Isolation Index (SII) and physical functioning through the Short Physical Performance Battery (SPPB).

-CONCLUSIONS: This study confirmed the existence of statistically significant bidirectional associations between social isolation and physical functioning amongst older adults in the US, net of reverse causation.
-Since the effect of social isolation dominates, the findings indicate that public-health strategies to promote successful aging should prioritise interventions that enrich older adults' social networks.
-Further, the effect time horizons yielded by the model point to the optimal timing for the re-delivery of interventions.
+CONCLUSIONS: This study confirmed the existence of statistically significant bidirectional associations between social isolation and physical functioning among older adults in the United States, net of reverse causation.
+Because the effect of social isolation dominates, the findings indicate that public health strategies to promote successful aging should prioritize interventions that enrich older adults' social networks.
+Furthermore, the effect time horizons yielded by the model point to the optimal timing for the re-delivery of interventions.

 |Journal||The journals of gerontology.
 Series A, Biological sciences and medical sciences|

 |Publication status||E-pub ahead of print - 11.
 Apr 2021|